SydAsim/Youtube-clone/Notes.md

  # dev dep vs dep
  in dev dep we mean in development what we need or require it just for our ease or use there is no effect of it development

+# Prettier
+in Professional grade code we use it
+We use Prettier primarily to avoid merge conflicts due to spaces, commas, indentation, etc., and to maintain consistent, clean code across a production-grade codebase. so if the source code is same then it will just ignore what we want to be ignored

+# prettierrc
+we define in it what to keep in mind in order to keep track of the commas etc

+# prettierignore
+we tell in this file that keep out of this file meaning do not apply any change in it